jonifen/jonifen-web/content/notes/sky-tv.md

 ---
 title: "Sky TV"
 type: "note"
-description: "Notes about Sky TV (UK)"
+description: "Bits and pieces about configuring Sky TV in the UK"
 ---

 ## Sky Remote Codes